 3 – Youth Group

-There are different opinions about whether or not we should allow our kids to be involved in youth group.
+There are different opinions about whether or not we should allow our kids to be involved in the church youth group.
 I don’t always agree with everything that goes on in our youth group; but, I do think that overall it has been a good experience for my boys.
 They have had a chance to gain some independence from the family at these events.
 They have a chance to put their faith in action while they’re still at home to discuss hard situations and to get advice from mom and dad.

 I know that our youth group also has a heart for helping kids to own their faith.
 They are teaching the kids to have a servant’s heart.
 Every year, they participate in an event called “A Widow Bit of Help” where they help the widows in our church with yard work.
 Once a month, the youth group puts on a church service for a nursing home in our area.
 My boys have enjoyed these service opportunities as much as they appreciate the events which are merely entertaining and fellowship building.